 About Our Chapter

 The ALS Association Michigan Chapter has been committed to serving people with ALS and their families since 1988.
+Our mission is to discover treatments and a cure for ALS, and to serve, advocate for, and empower people affected by ALS to live their lives to the fullest.

 Every 90 minutes someone is diagnosed with ALS.
 The Michigan Chapter provides help to people with ALS and their families and give them hope for the future.
 The estimated out of pocket cost to care for a person with ALS is $250,000.
 To help ease the burden, The Michigan Chapter provides no-cost services such as support groups, durable medical equipment loan closet, ALS Association liaison at affiliated ALS clinics, respite program, assistive technology program and education through literature and workshops.